 Steve and Sarah’s Minnesota Zoo Light Painting

 A short time ago, we shared Steve and Sarah’s wet and wonderful Minnesota Zoo wedding with you.
-This is kind of a “Part Two” of sorts.
+So this is kind of a “Part Two” of sorts.

 This blog post is about the Minnesota Zoo light painting we were miraculously able to create with them.
 I say that not because we were surprised that we could create a light painted wedding photograph.
 Nope, we have that pretty much down by now.
 What we were totally surprised about, was that it stopped raining long enough for us to create anything outdoors that Saturday!